 Publicize Lindley Park improvements Sweet Pea will finance (coordinate with the Parks Committee) (This article could include a complete list of Sweet Pea grants given in past and Lindley Park improvements; what Sweet Pea has given to the community)

-Coordinate volunteers to help with poster and PR packet distribution (should be done around the 4th of July)
+Coordinate volunteers to help with event poster and PR packet distribution (should be done around the 4th of July) Check with office if you want to add this request/need to VolunteerLocal

 July:

-Door knob hangers (thanking the neighborhood directly east of Lindley Park for their cooperation during the Festival) to be edited, reviewed by Executive Director, and printed (if want the paper that already has a hole cut in it for the doorknob, order in June as they often do not have the paper in-stock and will need to order; otherwise may use regular paper, hole punched, and a rubber band through) (50 door knob hangers printed 1991-2005; 60 in 2009; 60 in 2011; SOE was included in 2014)
+Door knob hangers (thanking the neighborhood directly east of Lindley Park for their cooperation during the Festival) to be edited, reviewed by Executive Director, and printed on bright paper and stuffed into door-hanger bags.
+Include volunteer call if needed. (if want the paper that already has a hole cut in it for the doorknob, order in June as they often do not have the paper in-stock and will need to order; otherwise may use regular paper, hole punched, and a rubber band through).
+SOE was included in 2014 – 2017 bags hung from doors with SOE and note – 100 should be printed).

-Follow through on radio/TV interviews
+Confirm radio/TV interviews

 Contact clubs that have meetings and get people signed up to volunteer during first two weeks of July

-Distribute complimentary posters and Publicity Packets to businesses/organizations (see list in notebook) (coordinate with Merchandising Division and office staff) Do ASAP in July!
+Distribute event posters & SOE’s to businesses/organizations.
+Do ASAP in July!

-Create and arrange displays in spaces reserved, hang banners in US Bank pagoda, create window display in First Security Bank kiosk
+Create and arrange displays in spaces reserved, deliver banners to US Bank for hanging in the pagoda, create window display in First Security Bank kiosk

 Put up marquee on the Hawthorne’s reader board (they can’t do it for Sweet Pea)